How to increase your hourly rate

 - Finance

 As a freelancer you determine your own hourly rate.
-Many freelancers calculate their hourly rate when they start their business and leave it at that.
-But you should review your hourly rate at least once a year, and decide whether you need to adjust it.
+You should review your hourly rate at least once a year, and decide whether you need to adjust it.
 When do you increase your rate?
 And how do you communicate your increased hourly rate to your customers?

 There are several reasons to increase your hourly rate:

-- The quality of your work and craftsmanship improve over the years.
-You can ask for a higher reward for this.
+- Your craftsmanship, knowledge and the quality of your work improve over the years.

 - You want to build up a financial reserve for economically difficult times.